 The form contains an unbelievable amount of information that any diligent student can access if they are patient enough and have awareness.

+For every movement, consider balance, stability and mobility.
 Is your movement comfortable, natural yet strong (without tensing or resisting)?
+Are your joints mobile?

+Can you feel any discomfort or awkwardness?
+Where are your knees aligned relative to the toes?
+How stable is your balance?
 Would it be possible to pick up one of your feet easily?

 Do you feel relaxed?